Cousins perfect in Minnesota debut, Vikings beat Broncos

-He completed just 1 of 4 passes for 5 yards spanning two drives that went nowhere, lamenting after getting taken out that "I definitely did" want another possession.
-"I'll be honest, I wanted one series with a few more plays and (to) score a touchdown."
+"It's just frustrating not playing well and you don't have a chance to bounce back from it," Keenum said.

-Cousins, the former Washington QB, was the crown jewel of this year's free- agent class of quarterbacks, signing a fully-guaranteed, three-year $84 million deal in Minneapolis.
+Cousins was the crown jewel of this year's free-agent class of quarterbacks, signing an $84 million, three-year deal in Minneapolis.
+That meant Keenum was out two months after leading the Vikings to the NFC championship, and he signed a $36 million, two-year deal with Denver.

-Two months after leading the Vikings to the NFC championship, Keenum signed a two-year, $36 million deal in Denver, and the Broncos traded Trevor Siemian to the Vikings to serve as Cousins' backup - so long as he beats out another former Denver QB Kyle Sloter.
+The Broncos then traded their starter, Trevor Siemian, to the Vikings to serve as Cousins' backup - so long as he beats out Kyle Sloter, another former Denver QB.

 That left Paxton Lynch and Chad Kelly vying for No. 2 duty in Denver.